moon-php/autoloader/CONTRIBUTING.md

 ## Style Guide

-All pull requests must adhere to the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
+All pull requests must adhere to the code style specified in the `.php_cs.dist` file, you can easily run `composer fix` to do it automatically.
+Moon uses [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to fix the code style.

 ## Unit Testing